 In the home, energy efficiency refers to the power used to light, heat, and cool the house, plus run any electrical appliances.

-Windows play a key role in heat loss and gain in the home.
+Windows play a crucial role in heat loss and gain in the home.

-Toned glass is especially suited for homes in warmer climates where you want to keep the heat out.
+Toned glass is especially suitable for homes in warmer climates where you want to keep the heat out.

 As such, low-E glass is particularly suited to locations where heat gain and heat loss are equally concerning challenges.

 Learn more about our Solar Comfort™ windows and doors.

 Commonly known as double glazed windows, “IGUs” (insulated glass units) have two or more panes of glass that are sealed with an air space between each layer.

 This space and the additional pane of glass provide insulation against heat loss and heat gain.